msztolcman/smtpc/README.md

     python3 -m pip install 'smtpc[extended]'

 It will install `SMTPc` and related packages for the best user experience.
-If you want to install the basic version without additions, then start with:
+If you want to install the basic version without additions (colors, extended Jinja2 templates), then start with:

     python3 -m pip install smtpc